Record of experiments, readings, links, videos and other things that I find on the long road.

 Even though both solutions were very similar, doing the kata this time in Clojure was useful to practise with Midje.

-Instead of mapping just a function on the sequence of numbers, I had to find several transformations that could be mapped one after another on sequences to get the same result.
+To try to get to a different solution for the kata and use the Clojure sequence library, I set myself a constraint: Instead of mapping just a function on the sequence of numbers, I had to find several transformations that could be mapped one after another on sequences to get the same result.

 Since I had to do a lot of trial and error, I prefered to use REPL Driven Development this time.